 Mayrhofen restaurants offer a good range of dining and there are several quality supermarkets in town if you’re self-catering.
 The Mayrhofen après-ski scene is legendary, and its numerous bars reverberate with Euro-pop beats as skiers come off the mountain to drink schnapps and dance.

-The town’s main gondola is frequently busy and sometimes quite a scrum to get on, though once you do it’s a great ride to the top with some amazing views.
+The 2015/16 upgrade of the Penkenbahm gondola has doubled its capacity and makes getting up the mountain a much smoother process.
+It’s a great ride to the top too with some amazing views.
 Free buses and the valley train provide easy access to other lifts to the same terrain, or to other resorts on the same vast Ziller Valley liftpass, including the Tux glacier which is open year round.
 Mayrhofen is a great all-rounder, from the super-steep Harakiri black run, to a wide variety of good intermediate runs, an excellent terrain park, pockets of off-piste, and the quiet, sunny Ahorn mountain all alone on the far side of the valley.